osmnbtrclk/S2MP-Mod/README.md

 ## Notes
 - You will need to inject the DLL yourself for now, but DM on discord if you would like the launcher

+## Disclaimer
+This project is for educational and personal use only.
+I am not responsible for any bans, penalties, or any other consequences that may result from using this client.
+Use it at your own risk.